mtumilowicz/java12-nio-blocking-client-server-workshop/README.md

 * channels are a new, first-class Java I/O paradigm
 * channel is a conduit that transports data efficiently between byte buffers and the entity on the other end of the channel
+    * You can think of the “buffer” as a temporary storage place
+    * “Channel” is the medium that transports bulk of data into and out of buffers and it can be viewed as an endpoint for communication.
+(For example if we take “SocketChannel” class, it reads from and writes to TCP sockets.
+But the data must be encoded in ByteBuffer objects for reading and writing.
 * channel implementations vary radically between operating systems
 * channels operate only on byte buffers
 * I/O falls into two categories: file I/O and stream I/O